Grobov73/DarkSide50_EventClassificator/README.md

 # DarkSide50_EventClassificator

-#E-mail: alexey.grobov@dgmail.com
+#E-mail: alexey.grobov@gmail.com

-#This is a first version of Event Classifier for DarkSide-50 experiment.
+## This is a first version of Event Classifier for DarkSide-50 experiment.
 You should have DarkSide SLAD files to run it.

-#HOW TO RUN MLP CLASSIFIER
+## HOW TO RUN MLP CLASSIFIER
 #1) Make sure you have following python packages installed: numpy, scikit-learn, pandas
 #2) Run the script in the terminal: bash run_steps_MLP.sh 1 1 1 1
 #first argument - NR_Flag, second - ER Flag, third - UAr Flag, forth - python script flag